TeamREPENTOGON/REPENTOGON/documentation/docs/Isaac.md

 ___
 ### Create·Timer () {: aria-label='Functions' }
-#### [EntityEffect](https://wofsauge.github.io/IsaacDocs/rep/EntityEffect.html) CreateTimer ( function Function, int Delay, int Times, boolean Persistent ) {: .copyable aria-label='Functions' }
+#### [EntityEffect](https://wofsauge.github.io/IsaacDocs/rep/EntityEffect.html) CreateTimer ( function Function, int Interval, int Times, boolean Persistent ) {: .copyable aria-label='Functions' }
 Spawns a timer EntityEffect.
-This entity will run Function function after Delay frames, and will repeat this Times amount of times.
-Persistent controls whether or not this timer "dies" in the current room, or persists across rooms.
+This entity will starting running `Function` function after `Interval` frames, and will repeat it `Times` amount of times. `Persistent` controls whether or not this timer "dies" in the current room, or persists across rooms.

 ???- info "Timer behavior"
     This timer is called every game update.
 This means the timer only takes into consideration frames in which the game is actively running, not paused, and uses update frames for its Delay parameter (30 frames per second).